WhatsApp Work Order Escalation Alerts for Facility Management Teams

 Why Facility Management Teams Need Escalation Alerts

-Most commercial FM contracts specify response times of 15 to 60 minutes for critical assets - and missing these targets carries financial penalties.
-Despite this, most teams rely on communication methods that cannot guarantee acknowledgement.
-Email averages a 20-22% open rate within the first hour.
-WhatsApp carries a 90-98% open rate with the majority of messages read within three minutes of delivery.
-For a 30-minute SLA window, that gap is the difference between compliance and a missed commitment.
+Most commercial FM contracts specify response times of 15 to 60 minutes for critical assets — and missing these targets carries financial penalties, contractual deductions, and reputational damage with building occupants and clients.
+Despite these stakes, most FM teams rely on communication methods that cannot guarantee acknowledgement within those windows.

 How WhatsApp Escalation Alerts Work in a CMMS